italocontreras/tareas/fullstack/product-manager/README.md

-# Authors
+# Product Manager

 ## Description:

-Let's create an app where users submit their favorite authors.
-List all authors on the first page.
-From there, the user can click a button to edit or delete each author.
+Let's create an application in where a list of products is shown, where you can also delete, add, update and see details of it

 ## Technologies: